baumgach/artistic-style-transfer/README.md

 Change the filenames in `transfer_style.sh` to the files you want.
 Then use the provided shell script to farm out the job to a specific GPU.
-For example if your has 4 GPUs and you want to run it on the second one
+For example if your system has 4 GPUs and you want to run it on the second one

     ./runongpuX.sh 1 transfer_style.py